What Do I Need to Know About Mercury in Fish?

-What is the Mercury Content of Barramundi?
+What is the mercury content of Barramundi?

-It is important to know that wild-caught Barramundi and farm-raised Barramundi contain different mercury levels due to their different diets.
+Wild-caught Barramundi and farm-raised Barramundi contain different mercury levels due to their different diets.

 As mentioned before, methylmercury is primarily a concern in large predatory fish that consume other fish; therefore – large wild-caught Barramundi can have a higher concentration of mercury than farm-raised Barramundi.